OpenGamma/Strata/docs/engine/Writing Engine Functions.rst

 Example Function
 ^^^^^^^^^^^^^^^^
-This section demonstrates the implementation of a function to calculate an extremely simple but realistic risk measure, present value of an equity security.
+This section demonstrates the implementation of a function to calculate an extremely simple but realistic risk measure, present value of an equity trade.

 Function interface
 ------------------